greatwillow/react-gallery-app/README.md

 ## Live Version

-The app is currently hosted on Heroku and can be seen [here](https://floating-reef-92429.herokuapp.com/)
+The app is currently hosted on Heroku and can be seen [here](https://floating-reef-92429.herokuapp.com/).
+Note that if that site has not been actively engaged with for a period of over one hour, the initial load of the site will take longer since the site is considered dormant on Heroku's servers at that time.

 ## Installation and Usage